 There have been some exceptional cases where individuals have been allowed to keep money accidently paid to them.
 These tend to fall into one of two categories:

 Another approach where people have benefited from their windfall, is to put it in a separate savings account and earn interest until the error is rectified by the bank or the rightful owner has been tracked down.
-This strategy was successfully adopted by a postal worker in the US who received a pay rise that he knew he wasn't entitled to and immediately informed his supervisors of their error.
+This strategy was successfully adopted by a postal worker in the US who received a pay rise that he knew he was not entitled to and immediately informed his supervisors of their error.

 While he waited for the situation to be resolved, he banked his pay rise in a separate savings account to accrue interest.
 It was three years before his employers corrected their mistake and despite having to pay back all the money that he was overpaid, his financial savvy meant that he ended keeping nearly £500 in interest earned.